skitterm/math-cli/README.md

 # math-cli

-A simple command-line application that performs some math.
+A simple command-line application that performs some fun math.

 ## Setup